See a Roadmap of All Epic’s and their Progress, Visualize Epics as Graph, Tree Map or Pie Chart.Get it Now

 Get the Big Picture of what’s been done and what remains to be done, without complex configurations.
 Just install and use.

 Epics Map offers multiple ways to view your epics and their progress.
-Use graph view to see a progress bar of finished vs total stories, to link to a report or to add issues on the fly.
+Use graph view to see a progress bar of finished vs total stories, to link to a report, or to add issues on the fly.
 The tree map view is color coded to indicate risk.
 Pie charts show the proportional size of each epic.

-Works with Classic and Next-Gen projects.
+Works with Company-managed and Team-managed projects.

 Currently limited to English.

 Questions or feedback?
 Contact us via service desk or firstname.lastname@example.org

 We explain the difference on the following documentation page: Free vs Paid subscription.

 Atlassian is responsible for handling subscriptions and payments (vendors only set per-user price).
 It should be enough to just start the trial.

 Issue Checklist and all other add-ons for Jira Cloud (as opposed to Jira Server plugins) are loaded in separate iframes inside the Jira page.
 This approach ensures security (iframe code cannot access the main page) but also lets the browser load the content of the add-on asynchronously without blocking the main page.